 Fortunately, the top guitar companies realize the dilemma you’re in and have put together these smart starter packs for reasonable prices.
 They generally consist of a guitar and amp, a strap, picks, cable and accessories and often an instruction book or DVD.

 In this review we’ll take a look at three of the best electric guitar starter packs for beginners.

 Fender guitars are among the best in the world, and the Fender Stratocaster has been played by countless rock, pop and country icons dating back to the ‘50s.
 Of course a new guitarist isn’t likely to start out with a Fender Strat.
 However, Squier is a company owned by Fender and licensed to make budget guitars to Fender’s specs.
 This means Squier also makes some of the best Stratocasters for beginners.

 You can start out with a no-name guitar from a big-box store if you really want to, but choosing a guitar with a respected brand on the headstock is a better idea.
 Plus, if the new guitarist decides the instrument isn’t for them, a guitar from a well-known manufacturer will have better resale value.

 In this starter pack you get a Squier Affinity Special Stratocaster, one of the top guitars a newbie can start out with.
-It has three single-coil pickups which will mean brighter, twangier sounds.
+It has two single-coil pickups which will mean brighter, twangier sounds, plus a humbucker for heavier rock sounds.
 The Affinity Stratocaster is a great choice for beginners who are into blues, country and rock.
 However, the Strat has been used successfully is just about every genre.
 There really is no limit to what it can do.

 The Squier Affinity Special Strat has all the attributes of a real Stratocaster, because it is a real Stratocaster.
 Starting out with a guitar like this is the perfect springboard to higher-end Fenders like the professionals play.
 But, just going by looks alone, it might be tough for some people to tell the difference.